-Any given day in the summertime, there is at least one good movie playing, most of them outdoors along the riverbank.
+Any given day in the summertime, there is at least one good movie playing, most of them outdoors along the riverbank on the Smichov side.
 Some are in English and others in Czech with English subtitles.
-Prague Beach in Smichov has 100 CZK or €4 movies on man-made sandy beach.
+Like the Paris Plages on the Seine, for 100 CZK or €4 you can chill on a portion of Prague’s riverbank with beachy sand.
 For listings, I found these sites helpful expats.cz, guidilo.com, and kinoaero.cz for the Prague Film Summer Festival.

 Prague has a hidden vineyard.
 It’s not well known but we found it at the bottom of Praha 2 in Havlíčkovy sady (locals call it Grébovka).
 Come here for picnics, sun tanning, and Czech wines (the Pinot Gris was recently named the best in the country).
 Entry is free but I would call ahead for a tasting.